anr-bmbf-pivot/draft-lenders-core-dnr/draft-lenders-core-dnr.md

 Note that “coaptransfer” may not necessarily be needed, as it is implied by the ALPN ID.

 ## DoC over OSCORE using EDHOC
-- In a “web-browser style” (tell the device which name to authenticate, and it’ll do the cert validation)
+While the “alpn” SvcParamKey is needed for the trasport layer security (see {{sec:solution-tls}}), we can implement a CA-style authentication with EDHOC when using object security with OSCORE using the authenticator-domain-name field.

+A new key SvcParamKey “objectsecurity” identifies the type of object security, using the value "edhoc" in this scenario.

+See this example for the possible values of a DNR option:

 ~~~~~~~~
-authenticator-domain-name: dns.example.com
+authenticator-domain-name: "dns.example.com"
-ipv6-address: ...
+ipv6-address: <DoC server address>

-svcb-params:
-    coaptransfer="coap-over-tcp",
+svc-params:
+ - coaptransfer="udp",
-    objectsecurity="edhoc",
+ - objectsecurity="edhoc",
-    docpath="/dns",
+ - docpath="/dns",
-    port=61616
+ - port=61616
 ~~~~~~~~

 ## DoC over ACE-OSCORE
-- ACE to authenticate server (not necessarily the client)
+Using ACE, we need an OAuth context to authenticate the server in addition to the “objectsecurity” key.
+We propose three keys “oauth-aud” for the audience, “oauth-scope” for the OAuth scope, and “auth-as” for the authentiation server. “oauth-aud” should be the valid domain name of the DoC server, “oauth-scope” a list of identifiers for the scope, and “oauth-as” a valid URI or CRI.

+TBD: should oauth-scope be expressed at all?

+Since authentication is done over OAuth and not CA-style, the “authenticator-domain-name” is not needed.
+There might be merrit, however, to use it instead of the “auth-aud” SvcParamKey.

+See this example for the possible values of a DNR option:

 ~~~~~~~~
-authenticator-domain-name:
+authenticator-domain-name: ""
-    (leaving empty b/c there is no use for it)
-ipv6-address: ...
+ipv6-address: <DoC server address>
-svcb-params:
-    coaptransport="coap-over-tcp" /* encoded as a numeric value */,
+svc-params:
+ - coaptransfer="tcp"
-    /* or ace-edhoc?, also encoded as a numeric value */,
+ - /* or ace-edhoc?, also encoded as a numeric value */,
-    objectsecurity="edhoc"
+ - objectsecurity="edhoc"
-    docpath="/dns",
+ - docpath="/dns",
-    port=61616,
+ - port=61616,
-    oauth-aud="dns.example.com",
+ - oauth-aud="dns.example.com",
-    oauth-scope="resolve DNS"/* should this be expressed at all? */,
+ - oauth-scope="resolve DNS"/* should this be expressed at all? */,
-    oauth-as="coap://as.example.com" /* encoded as a CRI? */
+ - oauth-as="coap://as.example.com" /* encoded as a CRI? */
 ~~~~~~~

 # Security Considerations